8 Exciting Career Paths in Fashion Industry to Pursue in 2025

 Textile Designer

 Textile designers need to have a very good understanding of fabrics, designs, durability, quality control and production.
-As a textile designer, you may specialise in specific types of designs or fabrics like cotton, linen or designs like kantha, block print, tie and dye etc.
+As a textile designer, candidates must specialise in specific types of designs or fabrics like cotton, linen or designs like kantha, block print, tie and dye etc.

-As a textile designer, you would focus on home furnishings like bed linen, table linen, kitchen linen, towels, office, and home furnishings.
-You may also work in coordination with fashion designers and merchandisers to coordinate the design, production and quality of products.
+As a textile designer, candidates would focus on home furnishings like bed linen, table linen, kitchen linen, towels, office, and home furnishings.
+Also, work in coordination with fashion designers and merchandisers to coordinate the design, production and quality of products.

-Textile designers often work with non-government organisations and help in overseeing the production and distribution of indigenous and rural arts and handicrafts like kantha, pochampalli, ikat weaving, basket weaving etc. They help in providing work to less privileged workers in remote locations, train them in new production methods and designs and oversee their work and quality.
-A degree in fashion with a specialisation in textiles and relevant work experience makes for a good textile designer.
+Textile designers often work with non-government organisations and help in overseeing the production and distribution of native and rural arts and handicrafts like kantha, pochampalli, ikat weaving, basket weaving etc. They help in providing work to less privileged workers in remote locations, train them in new production methods and designs and oversee their work and quality.
+A degree in fashion with a specialization in textiles and relevant work experience will help in pursuing a career as a textile designer.

 Merchandiser

 The fashion industry is raw material and labour-intensive.
 There is an entire life cycle from design to creation and movement of finished products to stores and retail outlets.
 Bottlenecks in any of these areas will disrupt the finished product’s quality and cost-effectiveness.
 A merchandiser focuses on ensuring that the products are available at the right places and at the right price.
-As a merchandiser you will work with product designers and developers to make sure the product is crafted and delivered.
-You need to have a good eye on the market, competitor prices, new designs, customer mindset and focus on making the fashion product available at the right price to the ready customer.
+As a merchandiser candidates will work with product designers and developers to make sure that the product is crafted and delivered.
+Candidates need to observe and analyze the market, competitor prices, new designs, customer mindset and focus on making the fashion product available at the right price to the ready customer.

-Most courses in fashion design have a specialisation in apparel production or merchandising and sales which would enable you to work in this area.
-You could pursue an undergraduate degree in apparel and merchandise in a fashion institute to equip you with the necessary skills and knowledge in this area or do a diploma course in the same.
+Most courses in fashion design have a specialisation in apparel production or merchandising and sales which would enable to work in this area.
+Candidates can pursue an undergraduate degree in apparel and merchandise in a fashion institute to equip with the necessary skills and knowledge in this area or do a diploma course in the same.

 Fashion Model